 The Best Budget Sound Card

-As for those who have to make due with a limited budget, you’ll want to spend your hard-earned cash on something that’s worth it – and the Asus Xonar DS is the perfect card for the job.
+As for those who have to make do with a limited budget, you’ll want to spend your hard-earned cash on something that’s worth it – and the Asus Xonar DS is the perfect card for the job.

-It offers high quality sound, and fully supports 7.1 surround.
+It offers high-quality sound and fully supports 7.1 surround.
 If you do not intend on using real 7.1 surround, and would go with a 5.1 or stereo configuration instead, there are even cheaper variants of this sound card to suit your needs.

 Again, this is not a first-class Hi-Fi sound card and it is known to have compatibility issues, but when it comes to the price-quality ratio, it simply can’t be beaten.